colejarczyk/doc/api/customer.rst

 .. note::

-    When using endpoints starting with ``/api/admin`` you need to authorize using admin account credentials.
+    When using endpoints starting with ``/api/<storeCode>/admin``, you need to authorize using admin account credentials.

 .. note::

     The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an example value.
-    Your value can be different.
+    Your value may be different.
 Read more about Authorization :doc:`here </api/authorization>`.

 Example Response
 ^^^^^^^^^^^^^^^^^^